ayush729p/ayush729p.github.io/README.md

 Built on vanilla HTML, CSS and Javascript.

-Features tag filtering for skills.
+Features tag filtering for skills, responsive design and dark mode.

 *Disclosure: This project does contain AI Generated code snippets from ChatGPT and Github Copilot.*

-To report a bug, please open an issue.
+To report a bug or suggest an improvement, please open an issue.